๐Ÿง ๐Ÿ’›

 Benne Hart Says:

-Empathy is harder when the other person is someone you're in conflict with, when his experience is very different from yours, when his emotion feels overwhelming, or when you're having your own hard day.
+Empathy is harder when the other person is someone you're in conflict with, when their experience is very different from yours, when their emotion feels overwhelming, or when you're having your own hard day.

 In those moments, empathy doesn't come naturally.
 That doesn't make you a bad person.
 It makes you human.